-A beautiful, converted holiday barn located in the tranquil hamlet of Hurdlow.
-Retaining beautiful original features, Cruck'd Barn is located nearby to a fantastic country pub and the popular High Peak & Tissington Trails.
+A beautiful, converted holiday barn located in a tranquil hamlet at Hurdlow Grange.
+Retaining beautiful original features, Cruck'd Barn is located alking distance to a fantastic country pub and the popular High Peak & Tissington Trails.
 Sleeps 8

 - A four bedroom barn conversion

 - Two en suites and a private bathroom